How to register a death

 You do not need to attend the Registration Office to register a death.

 Following a death, the doctor or hospital will forward a Medical Certificate of Cause of Death electronically to the General Register Office for Northern Ireland (GRONI), who will forward it to the registration office which covers the deceased’s home address.

 The doctor who signed the Medical Certificate of Cause of Death may have passed your contact details to us.
 If they have, we will contact you to organise the registration of the death.
 If you need to fill in a death registration form, these are available to download from the nidirect website (link opens in new window).

-To talk to anyone about this process, please call our Registration Office on 028 9027 0455 at the following times:
+To talk to us about this process, call our Registration Office on 028 9027 0455 at the following times:

 You will need to know:

 - full name, surname and address of the deceased

 - date and place of death (and birth)

 - occupation of the deceased